 Clinical featuresThis section has been translated automatically.

-Very hard, skin-colored to brown, usually grouped standing, warty-rough, or also lichenoid shining, 0.2-0.4 cm large, in places excoriated, nodules with tendency to confluence, so that 3.0-5.0 cm hard plaques with fielded or verrucous surface develop.
+Very hard, skin-colored to brown, usually grouped, warty-rough, or also lichenoid shiny, 0.2-0.4 cm large, in places excoriated, nodules with tendency to confluence, so that 3.0-5.0 cm large 0or larger hard plaques with pelted or verrucous surface develop.

 HistologyThis section has been translated automatically.

 Homogeneous eosinophilic plaques in the papilla tips, acanthosis, hyperkeratosis, hypergranulosis; lateral displacement of the reticulum cones.
 Traces of amyloid are often also found in the reticular dermis.
 The amyloid can be detected with crystal violet staining (metachromasia) or Congo red staining (green glow in polarized light).
 Immunohistological detection of cytokeratin positive keratin filaments (!).

 Improvement of symptoms by external glucocorticoids, e.g. 0.1% betamethasone(e.g. Betagalen, Betnesol) triamcinolone(e.g. Triamgalen, R259 ) or 0.05% clobetasol ointment or cream (e.g. Dermoxin, R054 ) under occlusion for several hours.
 Clinical improvement over several days to weeks.

 For smaller foci, glucocorticoids intralesionally such as triamcinolone acetonide crystal suspension(e.g., Volon A, 10-40 mg together with 3-5 ml lidocaine or mepivacaine draw up and apply intradermally! in a fan shape).